Copper RON Configuration Reference¶

 Connections¶

-Connections are declared under cnx as tuples describing edges between tasks:
+Connections are declared under cnx as tuples describing edges between tasks and bridge channels:

 src– id of the source task.dst– id of the destination task.msg– Rust type of the message carried.missions(optional) – restrict the connection to specific missions.